Greetings, friends! I hope you all are faring okay. It’s been quite a week in the news, and here in the Shane household.

 So yeah, they need a lot of supervision, but I think they will come to accept each other in time.

 This happened one night after I went to bed.
-Becca took the picture of both dogs asleep on the couch with Caroline.
+R took the picture of both dogs asleep on the couch with C.

 I mean, if they can both fall asleep that close to each other, surely they will eventually be friends, right?

 Okay, here’s one more random sleeping puppy picture, and then I’m done.
-This time he was on Becca’s lap.
+This time he was on R’s lap.

 It was a beautiful day for a change — sunny and mild with no wind at all.
 The rain is back today, but I keep telling myself, April showers bring May flowers!

 Fortunately Ozzy seems impervious to the rain, because he’s been out in it a lot.
 Savannah is a prissy one, and she avoids the rain at all costs, so I was relieved that it doesn’t phase him.